Design of 2D Skyrmionic Metamaterial Through Controlled Assembly

+Unless otherwise mentioned, the Gilbert damping parameter in the ASD is $\alpha=0.1$ and we do all the simulations in a $B^{\textnormal{ext}}=3.5$ T magnetic field.
+We suggest this value of damping as a good lower-bound estimate for the $\alpha$ parameter of Pd/Fe/Ir(111), given the typical values for $3d$ ferromagnets/heavy-metal heterostructures \cite{Barati2014}, and the enhancement influenced by the reduced thickness (single Fe monolayer) \cite{Tserkovnyak2002} and the presence of noncollinearity \cite{Rozsa2018}.
+For the chosen value of $B^{\textnormal{ext}}$, the ground-state is ferromagnetic (single-domain).

-To minimize thermal effects, which could introduce stochastic elements not central to this study, we set the simulation temperature at 1 mK.
-However, finite temperature effects are discussed in Appendix A2 to A8, along with supporting movies.
+To minimize thermal effects, not central to the study in this section, we set the simulation temperature to 1 mK.
 Generally, with fixed interaction parameters, a stronger applied field reduces both equilibrium and critical distances for combinations of skyrmions, antiskyrmions, and skyrmioniums, as shown in Figure \ref{fig:fig1} (a).

-Delving deeper into the equilibrium distances, shown in the top three subfigures of Figure \ref{fig:fig1}(a), we observe distinct behaviors.
+As shown in the top three subfigures of Figure \ref{fig:fig1}(a), we observe distinct behaviors.
 The combination of skyrmion and skyrmionium (middle figure, top panel of Fig.1a) exhibits isotropic outer boundaries, resulting in rotation-invariant repulsion.
 However, the dynamics between the different systems presented in Fig.1 differ.
 For instance, in skyrmion-skyrmion pairs, they separate until achieving an equilibrium distance through gyroscopic rotational dynamics\cite{capic2020skyrmionmacfarlane2021emerging}.

-In contrast, with skyrmion-skyrmionium pairs, only the skyrmionium moves while the skyrmion remains stationary.
-This immobility may be due to the skyrmion's strong friction, attributed to its directional topology\cite{capic2020skyrmionmacfarlane2021emerging}.